Ferretelic/GoogleMapsRecommender/README.md

 ```

 ### 8.2.
 Inference
 To run an inference, you need to download the embedding through `DVC` first.
-You might be asked for sign in of Google Account.
+You might be asked for sign in to Google Account.

 ``` bash
 dvc pull ./embeddings/[category]/best.pt